anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Mapper_Response.PNG)

-For example, HAL is a hypermedia type that offers hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
-However, when mapping the resource model schema to the domain model schema, it is important to choose a response schema that also includes domain values rather than just hypermedia links.
-We cannot map hypermedia links to a domain model object.
-Many additional requests may be required; in the worst case for every resource, which can result in the n+1 problem or over- and underfetching.
+For example, HAL is a hypermedia type that provides hypermedia links in the response schema so that we can make transitions through the application state by navigating hypermedia.
+However, when mapping the response schema to the domain model, it is important to choose a response schema that also includes data rather than just hypermedia links.
+We cannot map hypermedia links to a domain model.
+Many additional requests may be required; in the worst case for every resource, which can result in dreaded N+1 problems.
 It thus follows, the Web API layer not only should include hypermedia links but also data.
-There are many HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.
+There are many
+HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution to the aforementioned problem.

 **» CQS vs. CQRS**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we comply with the CQS (Command-Query-Separation) pattern.
-Traditional REST APIs fulfill the need of command and query separation as methods within an entity, whereas, the CQRS (Command-Query-Responsibility-Segregation) pattern defines commands and queries on different entities (read/write model). **If the Web API layer does not provide an CQRS-based interface, we must be prepared on the client-side to counteract successfully by defining additional layers of abstraction**.
+Traditional REST APIs comply with the conditions of command and query separation as methods within an entity, whereas, the CQRS (Command-Query-Responsibility-Segregation) pattern defines commands and queries on different entities (read/write model). **If the Web API layer does not provide a CQRS-based interface, we must be prepared on the client-side to counteract successfully by defining additional layers of abstraction**.
 In conjunction with CQS and REST, additional patterns should be applied:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the query response schema to the domain model, we can construct arbitrary view models from the rich domain model.
-A rich domain model should not be presented in the view layer or sent via message bus (DTO).
-The domain model focuses on invariants and use cases rather than presentational layer concerns.
+After mapping the response schema to the domain model, we are able to create arbitrary view models out of the domain model.
+A domain model object should not be presented in the view layer or sent via message-passing queues (DTO).
+The domain model focuses on invariants and use cases rather than view layer concerns.
 The adapter or assembler pattern enables two incompatible models to work together and can be implemented in the UI controller or an application service.

 **» CQRS in Angular**<br/>

-Promoting CQRS in the Frontend means a distinction between read models and write models.
-Let's consider a simplified version of a widespread used CQRS architecture as basis:
+Promoting CQRS in the frontend means developing a distinction between the read side and the write side into separate models within a bounded context, interrogating with an adapted database transaction system.
+A simplified meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

-[TODO: [Explanation...]]
+In any case, the first question asked in recognition of this should be: Do we need CQRS in the frontend design system?

-The complicated part and difficult undertaking in this type of Frontend architecture is the read side.
+The complicated part and difficult undertaking in this type of frontend architecture is the read side.
+Based on this facts, we are facing following limitations with regards to Angular:

+- Events: No database events are supported by the HTML5 IndexedDB yet.
 - Reactivity: No reactive state handling on the read side provided by the HTML5 IndexedDB.

-- Consistency: Only one database transaction scope in the web browser.
+- Consistency: Only one database transaction scope within the web browser.

-- Events: No database events are supported by the HTML5 IndexedDB.

-- Roundtrips: No HTTP request cycles on user-based query operations.
+- Round trips: No HTTP request cycles upon user events (query commands). <br/>

+@TODO [image]

 **» Offline First & Client-side Storage**<br/>

 Complying with the **Offline First** paradigm, we must ensure that business logic works entirely offline.
 Modern applications should handle a